ArtifexSoftware/mupdf.js/docs/classes/Device.rst

     Create a soft mask.
 Any drawing commands between `beginMask` and `endMask` are grouped and used as a clip mask.

-    :arg area: `Rect` Mask area.
+    :arg area: :ref:`Rect <Glossary_Rectangles>`.
+Mask area.
-    :arg luminosity: `boolean` If luminosity is *true*, the mask is derived from the luminosity (grayscale value) of the graphics drawn; otherwise the color is ignored completely and the mask is derived from the alpha of the group.
+    :arg luminosity: `boolean`.
+If luminosity is *true*, the mask is derived from the luminosity (grayscale value) of the graphics drawn; otherwise the color is ignored completely and the mask is derived from the alpha of the group.
-    :arg colorspace: The :doc:`ColorSpace`.
+    :arg colorspace: :doc:`ColorSpace`.
-    :arg color: The :ref:`color <Glossary_Colors>`.
+    :arg color: :ref:`Color <Glossary_Colors>`.

     |example_tag|